wp-plugins/oik-nivo-slider/readme.txt

 = Does it support version 3.1 of the jQuery Nivo slider? = YES... from oik-nivo-slider version 1.7

+= Does it support version 3.2 of the jQuery Nivo slider? = YES... from oik-nivo-slider version 1.9

 = Does it support thumbnail navigation? =
 YES... from oik-nivo-slider version 1.7 with oik 1.17 or higher Thumbnail navigation is supported for version 3.1 of the nivo jQuery code.